Absent Subsequences in Words

 \begin{proof} One can compute greedily the decomposition of $w$ into arches $w = \ar_w(1) \cdots \ar_w(k) \rest(w)$ in linear time as follows. \begin{itemize} \item $\ar_w(1)$ is the shortest prefix of $w$ with $\al(\ar_w(1)) = \Sigma$, or $\ar_w(1) = w$ if there is no such prefix; \item if $\ar_w(1) \cdots \ar_w(i) = w[1:t]$, for some $i \in [1:k]$ and $t \in [1:n]$, we compute $\ar_w(i+1)$ as the shortest prefix of $w[t+1:n]$ with $\al(\ar_w(i+1)) = \Sigma$, or $\ar_w(i+1) = w[t+1:n]$ if there is no such prefix. \end{itemize}

 The concrete computation can be also seen in \cref{alg:archfact}.
-Note that the complexity is linear because the re-initialization of $C$ is amortized by the steps in which the elements of $C$ were incremented.
+Note that the complexity is linear because the re-initialization of $C$ is amortized by the steps in which the elements of $C$ were incre- mented.